 Set up an online shop with an order page for cards.

 Package cards in retail packaging and post 2 cards to 50 phone shops in targetted African towns, with an online link for them to re-order.

-Post 5 demo cards to 20 potential supporters, partners, influencers.
+Post 5 demo cards to 20 potential supporters, partners, and influencers.

 Social media help